 - Identify your communication needs early in the process.
-How would you like to use the following to promote your event? - District website - o Eblasts - Workers Together (newsletter) - The Lutheran Witness - Registration forms/sites - Create a rough timeline of communication activities. - Consult with the District communication specialist early in the process about your plan and your timeline.
-Adjust as necessary. - Submit all materials to the District well before your deadlines. - When submitting items for review, you can either email attachments (clearly labeled) or provide a link to the file.
-If you're submitting material via a link to cloud-based storage, be sure that reviewers have the necessary permissions and that files for review are easy to locate. - Update the District about changes regularly in the months/weeks leading up to your event.
+How would you like to use the following to promote your event? - District website - Eblasts - Workers Together (newsletter) - The Lutheran Witness - Registration forms/sites - Social media Facebook; YouTube - Create a rough timeline of communication activities. - Consult with the appropriate District staff and the Communications Specialist early in the process about your plan and your timeline.
+This consultation could take place at one of your meetings, or you could provide meeting minutes and then follow up. - e.g., Payment plan who needs to get paid, how much, and when.
+This needs to be communicated early on with the appropriate Administrative Assistant contact. - Submit all materials to the District Office well before your deadlines. - When submitting items for review, you can either send email attachments or provide a link to the file.
+If you're submitting material via a link, be sure that reviewers have the necessary permissions and that files for review are easy to locate. - Send materials in an editable Word format, as there may be editing that needs to be done by District staff. - Update the District regularly about changes in the months and weeks leading up to your event.
+If you have an event webpage, please monitor it and note what needs updating.